farlee2121/MarkNotes/duck/2023-03-28-Metadata-revisited.md

 - [ ] Be able to construct a data model with parsed meta
 - [ ] Use the object model to filter sections
 - [ ] FAKE build to standardize release process
+- [ ] move StructuralDictionary into a standalone package? (and post it https://stackoverflow.com/questions/3804367/testing-for-equality-between-dictionaries-in-c-sharp)
 - [ ] update ReadMe